Forest School Holiday Club

 Does your child like rolling around in the mud, crawling on their hands and knees looking for frogs, and running around in the rain?
 Then yes, it’s definitely the right club for them.
 If your child doesn’t like getting dirty, and is happier in an indoor environment then it might not be the right place for them.

-They don’t have to be extroverts, or need to spend the whole time playing with others, there are plenty of quiet areas where children can just ‘chill out’(the hammock area has become a firm favourite amongst most children and adults) where children can spend time reading, drawing, writing or just sitting and gently processing everything around them.
+They don’t have to be extroverts, or need to spend the whole time engaging with others, there are plenty of quiet areas where children can just ‘chill out’(the hammock area has become a firm favourite amongst most children and adults) where they can spend time reading, drawing, writing or just sitting and gently processing everything around them.

-Do we need to book for a whole week or can my child attend for just one day?
+Do we need to book for the week or can my child attend for just one day?

 What to bring?